elastic/android-agent-demo/README.md

 ### Android application

 Located in the [app](app) module.
-The first screen will have a dropdown list with some city names and also a button that takes you to the second one, where you'll see the selected city's current temperature.
-If you pick a non-European city on the first screen, you'll get an error from the (local) backend when you head to the second screen.
+The first screen has a dropdown list of city names and a button that takes you to the second one, where you'll see the selected city's current temperature.
+The second screen shows the selected city's temperature.
+If you pick a non-European city on the first screen, you'll get an error from the
+(local) backend when you head to the second screen.
 This is to demonstrate how network and backend errors are captured and correlated.
 The floating action button intentionally crashes the app so you can also inspect Android crash reporting in Kibana.